frapplecat/moonup/README.md

 ## CSS CODE

-* Given more time I would have like to severely edit my CSS code to make it leaner and remove any dead-code.
+* Given more time I would have like to severely edit my CSS code to make it leaner and remove any unused code.

 <br>
 <br>